-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. √ All setbacks and building heights appear to be within LDC standards and are compatible with surrounding development.
-30 Community Form/Land Use Guideline 4: Open Space A.2/3/7: The proposal provides open space that helps meet the needs of the community as a component of the development and provides for the continued maintenance of that open space. ✓ Open space is not required for this development 31 Community Form/Land Use Guideline 4: Open Space A.4: Open space design is consistent with the pattern of development in the Neighborhood Form District. ✓ Open space is not required for this development 32 Community Form/Land Use Guideline 4: Open Space A.5: The proposal integrates natural features into the pattern of development. ✓ The site is meeting the tree canopy requirements.
-No karst features are evident on the site.
-33 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.1: The proposal respects the natural features of the site through sensitive site design, avoids substantial changes to the topography and minimizes property damage and environmental degradation resulting from disturbance of natural systems. √ The site is meeting the tree canopy requirements.
-No karst features are evident on the site.
-34 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.2/4: The proposal includes the preservation, use or adaptive reuse of buildings, sites, districts and landscapes that are recognized as having historical or architectural value, and, if located within the impact area of these resources, is compatible in height, bulk, scale, architecture and placement. √ The site has no historical or architectural value.
-35 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.6: Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion. ✓ LOJIC identified hydric soils on site but there is no evidence of a wetland.
-36 Mobility/Transportation Guideline 7: Circulation A.1/2: The proposal will contribute its proportional share of the cost of roadway improvements and other services and public facilities made necessary by the development through physical improvements to these facilities, contribution of money, or other means. ✓ Transportation Planning is not requiring road improvements with the proposal.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 29 Community Form/Land Use Guideline 3: Compatibility A.23: Setbacks, lot dimensions and building heights are compatible with those of nearby developments that meet form district standards. ~ All setbacks and building heights appear to be within LDC standards and are compatible with surrounding development.
+30 Community Form/Land Use Guideline 4: Open Space A.2/3/7: The proposal provides open space that helps meet the needs of the community as a component of the development and provides for the continued maintenance of that open space. + 49% of the site is open space 31 Community Form/Land Use Guideline 4: Open Space A.4: Open space design is consistent with the pattern of development in the Neighborhood Form District. + 49% of the site is open space 32 Community Form/Land Use Guideline 4: Open Space A.5: The proposal integrates natural features into the pattern of development. ~ The intermittent stream on site appears to be preserved and will be used as part of the on- site detention.
+33 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.1: The proposal respects the natural features of the site through sensitive site design, avoids substantial changes to the topography and minimizes property damage and environmental degradation resulting from disturbance of natural systems.
+V The intermittent stream on site appears to be preserved.
+34 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.2/4: The proposal includes the preservation, use or adaptive reuse of buildings, sites, districts and landscapes that are recognized as having historical or architectural value, and, if located within the impact area of these resources, is compatible in height, bulk, scale, architecture and placement.
+NA The site does not appear to have any historically significant structures or features.
+35 Community Form/Land Use Guideline 5: Natural Areas and Scenic and Historic Resources A.6: Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes with the potential for severe erosion. ~ LOJIC did not identify any wetlands on site.
+36 Mobility/Transportation Guideline 7: Circulation A.1/2: The proposal will contribute its proportional share of the cost of roadway improvements and other services and public facilities made necessary by the development through physical improvements to these facilities, contribution of money, or other means. ~ Transportation Planning is not requiring any roadway improvements.